wingsuit-designsystem/wingsuit/docs/src/pages/components/presentation/index.md

 ```

 ### Additonal twig functions
-Inside the twig template you two additonal twig functions:
+Inside the twig template you need two additional twig functions:

 * `pattern_preview(patterId, variantId, variables)` to render a existing pattern including all preview data from the component.
 You can overwrite preview data with variables.
 * `pattern(patterId, variantId, variables)` to render a pattern without any preview data.
 You need to provide all variables as the third argument.